core-coin/core-blog/blog/core-nodes.md

 ---
-title: Nodes and Their Role
+title: How to Run Nodes and Their Role in the Core Blockchain
 author: Core Foundation
 date: 2024-01-07
 lang: en-US